-NOTE Nitrogen purity and nitrogen production rate are inversely proportional in the nitrogen generator.
+NOTE: Nitrogen purity and nitrogen production rate are inversely proportional in the nitrogen generator.
 As nitrogen purity increases, production decreases.
-Increase nitrogen purity by turning Flow Control Valve clockwise and decrease nitrogen purity by turning Flow Control Valve counter-clockwise Verify and document the nitrogen output purity concentration: Verify and document the nitrogen production rate as indicated on the flow meter: Shop 1.
-Re pu sig are documented nitrogen output purity concentration and nitrogen production rate levels with the Test Report provided in the nitrogen generator. eadjust nitrogen output purity level using Flow Control Valve, as necessary, to obtain nitrogen output urity levels and nitrogen production rate comparable to the Shop Test Report, if discrepancies are gnificant. unable to obtain comparable nitrogen output purity levels and nitrogen production rate, Contact CS.
+Increase nitrogen purity by turning Flow Control Valve clockwise and decrease nitrogen purity by turning Flow Control Valve counterclockwise.

+Verify and document the nitrogen output purity concentration:

+Verify and document the nitrogen production rate as indicated on the flow meter: \\\\\\

+Compare documented nitrogen output purity concentration and nitrogen production rate levels with the Shop Test Report provided in the nitrogen generator.

+- 1. Readjust nitrogen output purity level using Flow Control Valve, as necessary, to obtain nitrogen output purity levels and nitrogen production rate comparable to the Shop Test Report, if discrepancies are significant. - 2.
+If unable to obtain comparable nitrogen output purity levels and nitrogen production rate, contact ECS.

 Close the isolation ball valve to the internal flow meter.

-Discor nnect the handheld gas analyzer (PHGA-1) from the gas sampling port of the nitrogen generator. heck all plumbing throughout the nitrogen generator, include the air supply from the air compressor ne nitrogen supply to the fire sprinkler systems, repair any leaks found. • and document that the no leaks exist in the nitrogen generator, air compressor supply line and fire ler supply line: $\ \square$ Yes $\ \square$ No and document bypass/nitrogen generation ball valve in the nitrogen generator is in the nitrogen ation position: $\ \square$ Yes $\ \square$ No Oxyg en Removal Vents - PAV-D/DQ and PSV-D/DE Verify and document the appropriate orifices for each venting device are available: □ Yes □ No NOTE Ensure the appropriate orifice is installed in the appropriate vent for each fire sprinkler system.
+Disconnect the handheld gas analyzer (PHGA-1) from the gas sampling port of the nitrogen generator.

+Leak check all plumbing throughout the nitrogen generator, include the air supply from the air compressor and the nitrogen supply to the fire sprinkler systems, repair any leaks found.

+Verify and document that the no leaks exist in the nitrogen generator, air compressor supply line and fire sprinkler supply line: ∏ Yes ∏ No all compressor supply line and the sprinkler supply line.
+Verify and document bypass/nitrogen generation ball valve in the nitrogen generator is in the nitrogen generation position: 🗆 Yes 🗆 No

+Oxygen Removal Vents: PAV-D/DQ and PSV-D/DE

+Verify and document the appropriate orifices for each vent are available:

+NOTE: Ensure the appropriate orifice is installed in the appropriate vent for each fire sprinkler system.
 The restricted venting orifice size is determined by the sprinkler system capacity (gallons).
 The restricted venting orifice ensures the oxygen removal process is completed in all fire sprinkler systems within the same approximate timeframe and within typically fourteen (14) days.

+PAV-D/DQ Standard Vent

+Verify and document the model and serial number of each oxygen removal vent installed:

+Yes

+No

-PAV-I D/DQ Standard Vent Verify and document the model and serial number of each oxygen removal vent installed: ☐ Yes ☐ No mine the pressure setting of the backpressure regulator of oxygen removal vent The backpressure regulator setting must be below the cut-in or turn-on pressure of the nitrogen generator and above the low air alarm pressure of the fire sprinkler system.
-Verify and document the appropriate orifice in the oxygen removal vent: $\ \square$ Yes $\ \square$ No Install the appropriate orifice in the oxygen removal vent. - the backpressure regulator setting on the oxygen removal vent: Open and close the isolation ball valve on the oxygen removal vent to determine the pressure setting of the backpressure regulator.
+Determine the pressure setting of the backpressure regulator of oxygen removal vent.

+1. The backpressure regulator setting must be below the cut-in or turn-on pressure of the nitrogen generator and the same as or above the low air alarm pressure of the fire sprinkler system.

+Verify and document the appropriate orifice in the oxygen removal vent:

+Install the appropriate orifice in the oxygen removal vent.

+Adjust the backpressure regulator setting on the oxygen removal vent:
-2. Pull the knob out from the regulator to adjust pressure setting.
-Turn the knob clockwise to raise the pressure, counter-clockwise to lower the pressure.

-3. Repeat process until desired pressure setting is achieved.
+- 1. Open and close the isolation ball valve on the oxygen removal vent to determine the pressure setting of the backpressure regulator. - 2.
+Pull the knob out from the regulator to adjust pressure setting.
+Turn the knob clockwise to raise the pressure, counterclockwise to lower the pressure. - 3.
+Repeat process until desired pressure setting is achieved.